SLO | EN

 Learning and teaching methods

-- Interactive lectures, - Research project, - Active team work.
+- Interactive lectures - Seminar work, - Active team work - Visiting teacher.

 Intended learning outcomes - knowledge and understanding

-1. Upon completing their obligations, the student will be capable of understanding, planning, and executing all phases of the research process in the field of consumer behavior.
-2. They will know how to plan research, carry out data collection, conduct an analysis of the collected data, and present the results in the field of consumer behavior research (PILO 2a, PILO 2c).
-3. The student will understand ethical dilemmas in the process of researching consumer behavior and master a proactive approach in solving these dilemmas in collaboration with others (PILO 3b, PILO 4a).
-4. The student will be able to conduct observations (PILO 1a, PILO 3c).
-5. The student will be able to conduct an interview (PILO 1a, PILO 3c).
-6. The student will be able to conduct a focus group (PILO 1a, PILO 3c).
-7. The student will be able to conduct a survey (PILO 1a, PILO 3c).
-8. The student will be able to conduct a basic experiment (PILO 1a, PILO 3c).
+1. The student understand, plan, and execute all phases of the research process in the field of consumer behavior.
+2. Know how to plan research, carry out data collection, conduct an analysis of the collected data, and present the results in the field of consumer behavior research (PILO 2a, PILO 2c).
+3. Understand ethical dilemmas in the process of researching consumer behavior and master a proactive approach in solving these dilemmas in collaboration with others (PILO 3b, PILO 4a).
+4. Is able to conduct observations (PILO 1a, PILO 3c).
+5. Is able to conduct an interview (PILO 1a, PILO 3c).
+6. Is able to conduct a focus group (PILO 1a, PILO 3c).
+7. Isable to conduct a survey (PILO 1a, PILO 3c).
+8. Is able to conduct a basic experiment (PILO 1a, PILO 3c).
 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Intended learning outcomes - transferable/key skills and other attributes

-1. Upon completing their obligations, the student will be capable of understanding, planning, and executing all phases of the research process in the field of consumer behavior.
-2. They will know how to plan research, carry out data collection, conduct an analysis of the collected data, and present the results in the field of consumer behavior research (PILO 2a, PILO 2c).
-3. The student will understand ethical dilemmas in the process of researching consumer behavior and master a proactive approach in solving these dilemmas in collaboration with others (PILO 3b, PILO 4a).
-4. The student will be able to conduct observations (PILO 1a, PILO 3c).
-5. The student will be able to conduct an interview (PILO 1a, PILO 3c).
-6. The student will be able to conduct a focus group (PILO 1a, PILO 3c).
-7. The student will be able to conduct a survey (PILO 1a, PILO 3c).
-8. The student will be able to conduct a basic experiment (PILO 1a, PILO 3c).
+1. The student understand, plan, and execute all phases of the research process in the field of consumer behavior.
+2. Know how to plan research, carry out data collection, conduct an analysis of the collected data, and present the results in the field of consumer behavior research (PILO 2a, PILO 2c).
+3. Understand ethical dilemmas in the process of researching consumer behavior and master a proactive approach in solving these dilemmas in collaboration with others (PILO 3b, PILO 4a).
+4. Is able to conduct observations (PILO 1a, PILO 3c).
+5. Is able to conduct an interview (PILO 1a, PILO 3c).
+6. Is able to conduct a focus group (PILO 1a, PILO 3c).
+7. Isable to conduct a survey (PILO 1a, PILO 3c).
+8. Is able to conduct a basic experiment (PILO 1a, PILO 3c).
 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Readings